 Reflecting his career commitment to the foremost in ethical standards, Mr. Genova was recently honored by the Essex County Bar Association with its 2014 Achievement Award for Civil Trial Attorney, which recognizes individuals who have demonstrated a commitment to promoting integrity, professionalism, zealous advocacy and the fair administration of justice in the Essex County legal community and the legal profession generally.
-In 2014 he was also the recipient of the Women’s Political Caucus of New Jersey’s “Good Guy” award, which recognizes men in the state of New Jersey who support, encourage, mentor and assist women in their advancement in professional and political life.
+In 2014 he was also the recipient of the Women’s Political Caucus of New Jersey’s “Good Guy” award, which recognizes New Jersey men who support, encourage, mentor and assist women in their advancement in professional and political life.
 Politicker NJ has consistently named Mr. Genova to its annual Power List, most recently in 2014 and 2013, calling him one of the “most deadly courtroom lawyers in the State,” (2013) and possessing the “most fearsome preparation of any other attorney on the landscape.”
 (2014).

 - In 2013, Mr. Genova successfully defended a candidate for New Jersey Assembly from an effort to remove him from the ballot for alleged violations of the Hatch Act.